Charlotte Henshaw: Recognition

 Originally suggested by Henshaw's father, Mansfield District ward councillor Paul Henshaw, to acknowledge the achievements of Ollie Hynd, the council voted in December 2014 to name the 25-metre laned pool at the town's Water Meadows complex as Hynds and Henshaw Competition Pool, to honour Ollie, his brother Sam and Charlotte Henshaw who all trained there.

 In 2016, Henshaw, Ollie Hynd and their swimming coach were all awarded the Freedom of Mansfield.

 Henshaw was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to canoeing.

 Personal life

-Henshaw was born at King's Mill Hospital spent her childhood in Mansfield, attending St Patrick’s Primary School and All Saints Secondary schools.
+Henshaw was born at King's Mill Hospital and spent her childhood in Mansfield, attending St Patrick's Primary School and All Saints Secondary schools.
 She uses prosthetic legs made by Iceland-based company Össur.